With Dual Diagnosis Treatment

 Call (855) 453-8985 for 24/7 help with dual diagnosis treatment.

 Penn Highlands Du Bois Behavioral Health Unit is a mental health treatment center in Clearfield County, PA, located at 100 Hospital Avenue, 15801 zip code area.
-Penn Highlands Du Bois Behavioral Health Unit provides hospital inpatient treatment and outpatient treatment.
-Penn Highlands Du Bois Behavioral Health Unit offers psychotropic medication, cognitive behavioral therapy and activity therapy to adults, young adults and children / adolescents.
+Penn Highlands Du Bois Behavioral Health Unit provides outpatient treatment and hospital inpatient treatment.
+Penn Highlands Du Bois Behavioral Health Unit offers psychotropic medication, behavior modification and cognitive behavioral therapy to young adults, children / adolescents and adults.
 Additional services at Penn Highlands Du Bois Behavioral Health Unit consist of family psychoeducation, integrated primary care services and diet and exercise counseling.

-Learn MoreBeacon Light Behavioral Health Systems is a mental health clinic in Clearfield County, PA, located at 6395 Clearfield Woodland Highway, Suite 3, 16830.
+Learn MoreBeacon Light Behavioral Health Systems is a mental health facility in Clearfield County, PA, located at 6395 Clearfield Woodland Highway, Suite 3, 16830.
 Beacon Light Behavioral Health Systems provides outpatient treatment.
-Beacon Light Behavioral Health Systems offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults and children / adolescents.
+Beacon Light Behavioral Health Systems provides integrated dual diagnosis disorder treatment, trauma therapy and dialectical behavior therapy to young adults and children / adolescents.
 Beacon Light Behavioral Health Systems also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Beacon Light Behavioral Health Systems include case management.
+Some other services available at Beacon Light Behavioral Health Systems include case management.

 Learn MoreCall (855) 453-8985 for 24/7 help with dual diagnosis treatment.